Association Office Professionals

 To meet the requirements under Option I, courses must be at least two-semester-hour courses.
 If you have a particular course that is directly related to your job but not on the list, let the PSP Advisory Committee know so that a request for approval can be processed.

-From the attached list of Southern Miss courses, you must take the minimum required courses and then choose the additional courses required from the subject area listed on page 3 of the March 1994 PSP brochure for the remaining total courses required.
+From the linked list of Southern Miss courses, you must take the minimum required core courses and then choose the additional courses required from the subject area listed on page 8 of the February 2019 PSP handbook for the remaining total courses required.
 Courses are cumulative from one certificate to the next.

 In order for an AOP member to participate in the Professional Standards Program at this university and receive monetary increases for completion of the requirements for PSP certification, the AOP member should have the supervisor's approval to participate in the program.
 This approval should be filed with the applicant's letter of intent.